decretist/Dissertation/Chapter2/chapter2.markdown

 canon or series of canons, a feature he borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without immediate precedent in the canonical literature.[42]
-The *dicta post canones* are statements that Gratian made on his own authority as a jurist, carry the thread of his argument, and do his interpretive work.
-The *dicta* are texts that Gratian (whether we think of him as one person or many) actually wrote, and are therefore subject to analysis for authorship attribution.
+The *dicta post canones* are statements that Gratian made on his own authority as a jurist.
+They carry the thread of his argument and do his interpretive work.
+The *dicta* are texts that Gratian (whether we think of him as one person or many) actually wrote and that are therefore subject to analysis for authorship attribution.
 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[43]

 ## Organization